Phil Mickelson: 2011–2013

-Fifth major title at the Open Championship

 The week before The Open Championship, Mickelson warmed up for the event by winning his first tournament on British soil at the Scottish Open on July 14, after a sudden-death playoff against Branden Grace.
 After this victory, Mickelson spoke of his confidence ahead of his participation in the following week's major championship.
 Mickelson said: "I've never felt more excited going into The Open.
 I don't think there's a better way to get ready for a major than playing well the week before and getting into contention.
 Coming out on top just gives me more confidence."
 The following week, Mickelson won his fifth major title on July 21 at the Open Championship (often referred to as the British Open) Muirfield Golf Links in Scotland; the Open Championship is the oldest of the four major tournaments in professional golf.
 This was the first time in history that anyone had won both the Scottish Open and The Open Championship in the same year.
 Mickelson birdied four of the last six holes in a brilliant final round of 66 to win the title by three strokes.
 He shed tears on the 18th green after completing his round.
 Mickelson later said: "I played arguably the best round of my career, and shot the round of my life.
 The range of emotions I feel are as far apart as possible after losing the U.S. Open.
 But you have to be resilient in this game."
 In an interview before the 2015 Open, Mickelson said, "Two years removed from that win, I still can't believe how much it means to me."